 - you’re willing to surrender unconditionally to the flow of workshop feedback

-Consider your context.
-When we write, we write with an audience in mind, whether an actual or abstract ideal reader.
-Someone who will read your words sensitively and patiently, who is eager to praise the strengths of your writing and candid enough to ask tough questions that may expose your piece’s weaknesses.
-Someone who’s invested because they would hope for the same mutual investment when you weigh in on their own writing.
-The word and ensuing story did not begin with you.
-You are entering a flow of ongoing conversation.
-Your submission may cannonball and sink to the bottom, fight against or glide with the current—you can’t predict how readers will respond.
-Regardless, be mindful that whatever you choose to share can and will affect those who read it.
+Our workshops consist of other writers who will read your words sensitively and patiently, who is eager to praise the strengths of your writing and candid enough to ask tough questions that may expose your piece’s weaknesses.
+Each one invests time because they would hope for the same mutual investment when you weigh in on their own writing.
+As a submitting author, you are entering a flow of ongoing conversation.
+Be mindful that whatever you choose to share can and will affect those who read it.
 As a rule, the quality of a piece is reflected in the quality of feedback.
-Writing that is substantially revised and aware of its context is more likely to garner mutual respect and useful comments from attentive readers.

-Workshops are shortcuts to further separation and distance from our work to gain editorial objectivity.
-If the piece you select to workshop isn’t eager to cross that next editorial Rubicon, then keep it in your drawer.
-By the same token, if the piece you have in mind is floating fine on its own and feels impermeable, try reading it at an open mic or introducing it to Submittable.
-Workshopping a piece you consider “finished” is a one-way dead end street, a closed conversation.
+Workshopping a piece you consider “finished” may be a one-way dead end street, a closed conversation.
 Though a “finished” or “publishable” piece may reward readers, you’ll derive no feedback or else the responses you do receive will be wasted since you’re already resistant to change and the possible benefit of other perspectives.

-Upon entering a workshop’s “designated swimming area,” we are nevertheless still swimming at our own risk.
-If lingering doubts about the appropriateness of a certain piece persist and you still “insist on swimming here” by submitting that piece to be workshopped, you may want, out of respect for your readers, to preface your submission with a trigger warning—a splash advisory readying them for the wave you’re about to send their way.
+If lingering doubts about the appropriateness of a certain piece persist and you still insist on submitting that piece to be workshopped, you may want, out of respect for your readers, to preface your submission with a trigger warning—a splash advisory readying them for the wave you’re about to send their way.
 The antithesis of censorship, trigger warnings are not invitations to omit or disregard a piece of writing.
 At the core of the trigger warning lies the intention to be empathetic.
 Trigger warnings tell your readers that you are aware of the reality that they may have had various experiences with violence, sexual abuse, discrimination, combat trauma, or may have clinically diagnosed conditions that may be barriers to full engagement in the material.
 The objective of issuing trigger warnings in our workshop setting is to ensure that dialogue addressing sensitive matters and the momentum of your writing move forward.
 Ideally, by exploring and discussing a writer’s treatment of provocative or unpleasant issues, participants may improve their understanding of human nature, the human condition, the nature and consequence of ideas, and the obligations individuals have to society relative to creative self-expression.